Benefits of Smiling More Often

-- Smiling reduces stress and anxiety – Smiling releases endorphins, the “feel good” chemicals from your brain that lower the perception of pain and also increase feelings of euphoria.
+Smiling releases endorphins, the "feel good" chemicals from your brain that lower the perception of pain and also increase feelings of euphoria.
 Studies show that people who smiled while recovering from stressful situations had lower heart rates than people who did not smile.
 The next time you’re feeling stressed or anxious, try smiling, it may be just the thing to calm you down.

-- Smiling makes you appear more attractive – Simply turning up the corners of your mouth makes you appear more physically attractive, personable, easy-going, empathetic, and competent when compared to someone with a neutral expression.
+Simply turning up the corners of your mouth makes you appear more physically attractive, personable, easy-going, empathetic, and competent when compared to someone with a neutral expression.
 You will also be viewed as more approachable, because it indicates that you are willing to interact with other people.

-- Smiling increases self-esteem – Smiling, in conjunction with good posture, can help you instantly feel more confident.
+Smiling, in conjunction with good posture, can help you instantly feel more confident.
 Try this trick right before a date or a job interview.

 Of course, if you have stained, ugly or missing teeth smiling more often will become a real challenge.
 This means that taking care of your teeth is critical to your long-term happiness.
 If your smile is not as attractive as you wish it to be, visit your dental professional for advice on improving your smile.